 The the Tulum Archaeological Zone is often the main reason that brings travelers to the Riviera Maya.
-This ancient site may not be as impressive as those of other Mayan ruins, but it has the rare advantage of a waterfront location.
+This ancient site is considered one of the most important Mayan ruins in Mexico, as it has the rare advantage of a waterfront location.
 It sits high above the turquoise Caribbean Sea, with different shades of blue as its backdrop.

 🎟️ Entry: 85 MXN (US$4.25); Gates open at 8 AM, but the lines can be long so I recommend arriving an hour earlier.
 You can also join a guided tour.

 Tulum beaches are some of the best in the Riviera Maya.
 Beaches in Tulum are gloriously wide, with powdery fine sand and spearmint turquoise water (and even pretty big waves sometimes).
 They’re not usually overcrowded like in Playa del Carmen or taken up by massive all-inclusive resorts like in Cancun.

 According to Mexican law, all beaches in Mexico are public; but many of beach hotels in Tulum dominate the coastline and charge exorbitant fees.
 Most beach clubs require a min consumption of US$25-50 per person on food/drinks.
 It’s ridiculous how overpriced Tulum beach has become, so I suggest bringing your own mat and snacks and heading to one of these free public beaches instead.

 Best Free Beaches in Tulum

 - Playa Paraiso — clear water, powder sand, palm trees, and simple beach bars.

 - Playa Pescadores — a fisherman’s favorite with awesome views of the Tulum Ruins.

 - Playa Las Palmas — an exceptionally quiet beach with no restaurants or vendors.

 - Santa Fe Beach — public beach north of Playa Paraiso.